 Using whatever federal laws it could hang its hat on, the Bureau turned its full attention to catching these gangsters.
 And despite some stumbles along the way, the successes began to add up.
 By the end of 1934, most of these public enemies had been killed or captured.

 Bonnie and Clyde were the first to fall, in May 1934, at the hands of Texas lawmen, with the Bureau playing a small supporting role in tracking them down.
 In July, Melvin Purvis and a team of agents caught up with John Dillinger, who was shot dead leaving a Chicago theater.
 “Pretty Boy” Floyd, one of the hired hands of the Kansas City Massacre, was killed in a shootout with Bureau agents and local law enforcement on an Ohio farm in October 1934.
 And Nelson died the following month after a bloody firefight with two special agents, who were also killed.

 The Bureau caught up with the rest soon enough.
 Agents arrested “Doc” Barker in January 1935, and the infamous “Ma” Barker and her son Fred were killed by Bureau agents in Florida eight days later.
 Alvin Karpis, the brains of the gang, was captured in May 1936 and ended up in Alcatraz.

-In just a few transformative years, thanks to the successful battle against gangsters, the once unknown Bureau and its “G-Men” became household names and icons of popular culture.
+Thanks to the successful battle against gangsters, the once unknown Bureau and its “G-Men” became household names and icons of popular culture in just a few transformative years.
 Along the way, Congress had given it newfound powers, too, including the ability to carry guns and make arrests.
 In July 1935, as the capstone of its newfound identity, the organization was renamed the Federal Bureau of Investigation — the FBI.